When it comes to creating a will or trust, even people who are otherwise responsible stewards of their finances tend to kick the can down the road.

 The laws vary not only by state, but also depending on your family situation (e.g., if you’re married or single, if you have children, etc.).
 The point is, without an estate plan, it’s the government, not you — and not necessarily your family — who decides what to do with your assets.

-Trusts: A trust-based estate plan allows you to place assets like cash, bank accounts, property, businesses, and investments into the stewardship of a third party, who is called a trustee.
+A trust-based estate plan allows you to place assets like cash, bank accounts, property, businesses and investments into the stewardship of a third party, which is called a trustee.
 Once established, a trust allows your beneficiaries to avoid the often lengthy and expensive probate court process that wills typically go through.
 A trust is also not a matter of public record, whereas a will is.

-Trust & Will provides the following documents that are necessary to create a trust-based estate plan.
+Trust & Will provides the following documents necessary to create a trust-based estate plan.

 - Revocable Living Trust: This is the central document in your estate plan.
 It outlines the management and distribution of your assets in life and after death.